bevyengine/rfcs/rfcs/76-replication.md

 ## Unresolved questions

 - How to implement scoping and prioritization.
-  Unreal Engine, for example, has a way to specify if a property should be replicated (Initial, Owner, Owner+Initial) and what priority an entity has (distance-based).
+  - Unreal Engine, for example, has a way to specify if a property should be replicated (Initial, Owner, Owner+Initial) and what priority an entity has (distance-based).
+- How to handle reliability and ordering.
+  - For out-of-order packets, theoretically only the newest state for a resource or component+entity pair has to be applied, ignoring all datagrams that are older.<br>
+    This also means that the state might not be the same as on the server, for example.
+(Maybe configurable?)
+  - Events should never be accepted out-of-order, but they can be unreliable for playing animations.

 ## Future possibilities